-Section 3.
+Section five.
 Open Meetings.
 It is hereby officially found and determined that the meeting at which this resolution was passed was open to the public and that public notice of the time, place and purpose of said meeting was given as required by the Open Meetings Act.

-Section 4.
-Effective Date.
-That this resolution shall take effect immediately upon its passage, and approval as prescribed by law.
+Section six.
+Effective date.
+This resolution shall take effect immediately upon its passage, and approval as prescribed by law.